explosion/spacy-course/chapters/en/slides/chapter2_01_data-structures-1.md

 once, we don't need to save it every time.

 Instead, spaCy uses a hash function to generate an ID and stores the string only once in the string store.
-The string store is available as nlp dot vocab dot strings.
+The string store is available as `nlp.vocab.strings`.

 It's a lookup table that works in both directions.
 You can look up a string and get its hash, and look up a hash to get its string value.
 Internally, spaCy only